JoseJuan98/real-time-detection-system/docs/Project_Report.md

 # Introduction

-The aim of this project is to develop a system that can detect objects in a given image, classify if it's a decoy object and then estimate the relative distance of the object given the depth.
+The aim of this project is to develop a system that can detect fire extinguisers in a given image, classify if it's a decoy object and then estimate the relative distance of the object given the depth.
 The system is divided into three main components:

 - Object Detection
 - Decoy Filtering